arielnh56/OctoSonar/README.md

 ### Hardware

-This code supports the OctoSonar v2.0 and later.
+This code supports the OctoSonar v2.0 and later and OctoSonarX2.
 Schematics and board designs are included in this repo.

 Boards and sensors can be purchased at [on Tindie.](https://www.tindie.com/stores/arielnh56/)